orthecreedence/cl-async/tcp-stream.md

 <a id="tcp-stream-notes"></a>
 Buffer draining notes
 ---------------------
-Streams work by sucking the data out of libevent's bufferevent for the given socket.
-Normally, when a `read-cb` fires on a socket, cl-async will drain the data received out of the bufferevent and put it into a byte array it passes to the `read-cb`.
+Streams work by sucking the data out of the socket they are set up to wrap.
+Normally, when a `read-cb` fires on a socket, cl-async will drain the data received and put it into a byte array it passes to the `read-cb`.

-In the case of streams, the stream drains this data directly, so you have to tell cl-async to *not* drain the read bufferevent, which will still call `read-cb`, but only to notify you that data is ready.
+In the case of streams, cl-async pushes the data onto the stream's input buffer instead of passing the data to the `read-cb` directly.
+The stream is then passed as the second parameter to the `read-cb` (the first still being the socket object).
 This is what `:dont-drain-read-buffer` does for you.
 Note that if you specify `:stream t` then `dont-drain-read-buffer` is assumed to be `T` unless explicitely stated otherwise.

 When the `read-cb` fires and `dont-drain-read-buffer` is `T`, the `data` param will always be the stream and the socket data can be read via `read-sequence` or